Shark-Bit/TicTacToe/tictactoe/README.md

 public boolean isWinner(int x, int y) public void ResetModel()
 ```

-#### TicTacToe class
-This is the Driver class for the TicTacToe game.
-It creates objects of Model, View and Controller classes and aggregates them.

 #### View Class
 The View class is responsible for setting up the gui and displaying the state of the game on the gui as informed by the model.